nikitavoloboev/moonbit/README.md

 - [Related](#related)
 - [Contributing](#contributing)

-## Philosophy
+## Focus

+I have two active spaces on my phone to minimize hand movement & I use folders (with [blank names](https://lifehacker.com/how-to-hide-your-app-folder-names-in-ios-1829744268) to reduce noise) to keep non essential apps away.
+Everything is optimized for reachability and ideally aesthetics (color matching).

-For me, an iPhone is essentially a consumption and communication device.
-Everything I can do on the phone, I can do faster and better on my MacBook.
-Thus I find it is valuable to give each of these devices a well defined purpose and use them appropriately.
+iPhone for me is a consumption and communication device with limited creation.
+Everything I can do on the phone, I can do faster and better on [macOS](https://github.com/nikitavoloboev/my-mac-os).
+Thus I limit & focus the kinds of activity I can do on the phone.
+Podcasts, chat, making photos, travel..

-With all the freedom and power that a smartphone brings, it also brings a lot of **distraction**.
-There is Twitter, Reddit, Instagram with their endless feeds of streaming live updating content or any other news outlet you prefer to stay on top of things.
-Staying on top of everything at all times is exhausting and addictive.

-I use my phone when I am not using my computer.
-I use it to send & read messages, make photographs, check & write tasks I have to do, listen to podcasts, music, audio books, read wiki, write quick notes and more.
-I try to use the best tools that I can to get these tasks completed.
-And I mindfully spend my time on my phone to make sure I don't waste it.

 ## Applications

-Here is a list of apps that I use the most in my day to day life, sorted by category and their importance.
+Here is a list of apps I use the most in my day to day life, sorted by category and their importance.

 ### Productivity